-Thai Vegetable Salad
+Thai Salad with Peanut Dressing

 To be honest, I didn’t know what to call this recipe… Thai Coleslaw?
 Thai Chopped Veggie Salad?
 Thai Cabbage Salad?
 Thai Root Vegetable Salad?
-I suppose it could have been any of the above, because the real star of this salad is the dressing.
+I suppose it could have been any of the above because the real star of this salad is the dressing.
 Oh.
 The.
 Dressing.
 You could pretty much chop up any veggies and leafy greens you like, toss the dressing on and I promise you’ll love it.
 I opted to ribbon the carrots and shred the cabbage, but you could really cut it any way you like, or even buy a pre-chopped cabbage mix at the grocery store.

 - 3 cups red cabbage, shredded

 - 2 carrots, peeled into ribbons or finely chopped

 - 1/3 cup nut butter (peanut, almond or cashew)

 - 1 tablespoon tamari or gluten-free soy sauce

 - Prepare the dressing.
 In a small bowl, whisk together all of the dressing ingredients until smooth.
 You want it to be a little thick, however if you find it too thick, add a little splash of water to thin it as needed.

 - Prepare the salad.
 Using a knife, grater or mandolin, cut the cabbage into long strips.
 I used half of one small green cabbage and one small red cabbage to get about 6 cups of shredded cabbage.

 - Using a peeler, peel and remove the outer skin from the carrots, and then peel the carrots into long ribbon-like strips.